wangonya/wangonya.com/content/blog/testing-click-with-pytest.md

 `CliRunner()`) to help us invoke commands and check their behavior.

-We\'ll go ahead and test each part of [our app](https://wangonya.com/blog/cli-crud-with-firebase/) - creating, reading, updating and deleting.
+We'll go ahead and test each part of [our app](https://wangonya.com/blog/cli-crud-with-firebase/) - creating, reading, updating and deleting.